AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 >
 >[!UICONTROL Cohort Analysis] does not support non-filterable metrics (including calculated metrics), non-integer metrics (such as Revenue), or Occurrences.
 Only metrics that can be used in filters can be used in [!UICONTROL Cohort Analysis], and they can only be incremented 1 at a time.

-## Cohort Analysis capabilities
+## Cohort table capabilities

 The following capabilities allow for fine-tuned control over the cohorts you are building:

-### [!UICONTROL Retention] Table
+### [!UICONTROL Retention] table

-A [!UICONTROL Retention] cohort report returns persons: each data cell shows the raw number and percentage of persons in the cohort who did the action during that time period.
+A [!UICONTROL Retention] cohort table returns persons: each data cell shows the raw number and percentage of persons in the cohort who did the action during that time period.
 You can include up to 3 metrics and up to 10 filters.

 ![A Rention cohort report showing the units and percentage of persons in the cohort.](assets/retention-report.png)

-### [!UICONTROL Churn] Table
+### [!UICONTROL Churn] table

-A [!UICONTROL Churn] cohort is the inverse of a retention table and shows the persons who fell out or never met the return criteria for your cohort over time.
+A [!UICONTROL Churn] cohort table is the inverse of a retention table and shows the persons who fell out or never met the return criteria for your cohort over time.
 You can include up to 3 metrics and up to 10 filters.

 ![A Churn table showing units and percentage of people who didn't meet the return criteria for a cohort.](assets/churn-report.png)